OCR Economics Supply and Demand Revision Notes

 6 marksView mark scheme hint▾

-Explain how a change in production costs can affect supply.
+Explain how a change in the price of a substitute good can affect the demand for a product.
 [4 marks]

 4 marksView mark scheme hint▾